190th Fighter Squadron, Blues and Royals friendly fire incident: Operation Telic – 28 March 2003

-Trooper Christopher Finney, 18, driving the lead Scimitar, re-entered his burning vehicle calling a Mayday report on his still-functional radio.
+Trooper Christopher Finney, 18, driver of the lead Scimitar, re-entered his burning vehicle calling a Mayday report on his still-functional radio.
 Trooper Finney then dragged a badly wounded L/Cpl Tudball from the burning vehicle before attempting to recover Hull in the second Scimitar, but being beaten back by exploding munitions and heat.
 For his actions, Trooper Finney was later awarded the George Cross, the highest award for gallantry "not in the face of the enemy."

 As well as the death of Hull, a further five soldiers were injured.

 Boards of inquiry

 The US Air Force conducted an investigation into the incident in 2003, but the results of that investigation were not publicly released, and did not result in a court-martial.
 Subsequent reporting of the US Air Force investigation states that the investigation found fault with both pilots' actions in the incident, including, "findings of cognitive and physical task overload, ineffective communication and failure to recognise identification panels by the two pilots."
 The investigation report recommended administrative or disciplinary action against both pilots.
 Higher United States Department of Defense officials, however, cleared both pilots of any wrongdoing.

 A British Army Board of Inquiry (BoI) was held in 2004, the findings of which, among others, stated that the major authorised the lieutenant colonel to attack, but no authorisation was given by controllers on the ground.
 The report was released to the family of Lance Corporal Hull and later to the public.
 It has been alleged that certain classified material available to the BoI was withheld from the family.